pippinbarr/cart263-2021/topics/the-webpage/css-overview.md

 }
 ```

 A useful little idea to keep in mind when you want to target really specific parts of your HTML but it's not wrapped in a specific tag already.
-Use `<span>` for this.

 ---